How Insurers Are Using Private LLMs to Parse Claims Data

 The Human Element That Will Not Go Away

 Claims decisions involve judgment.
 Models can read fast, remember everything, and remain polite before coffee, but they cannot empathize.
-Adjusters talk to people on hard days and weigh nuances that live between lines, not inside them.
+Adjusters and insurance agents talk to people on hard days and weigh nuances and coverage options that live between lines, not inside them.

+Artificial intelligence supports them by reducing repetitive work and improving customer interactions.
+It also helps them make data driven decisions faster.
 The best systems amplify human strengths instead of chasing replacement.
-Interfaces that surface the right snippets and offer clear next steps free humans to focus on conversations that need care.
+Interfaces that surface the right snippets and offer clear next steps free humans to focus on conversations that need strong support.
 That blend produces the kind of service people remember for the right reasons.

 Conclusion

 If the system is fast, fair, and easy to audit, customers feel the difference, and teams do too.
-That is how claims operations move from paperwork purgatory to something that feels, at last, genuinely helpful.
+That is how insurance companies and claims operations move from paperwork purgatory to something that feels, at last, genuinely helpful.

 Samuel Edwards is an accomplished marketing leader serving as Chief Marketing Officer at LLM.co.
 With over nine years of experience as a digital marketing strategist and CMO, he brings deep expertise in organic and paid search marketing, data analytics, brand strategy, and performance-driven campaigns.
 At LLM.co, Samuel oversees all facets of marketing—including brand strategy, demand generation, digital advertising, SEO, content, and public relations.
 He builds and leads cross-functional teams to align product positioning with market demand, ensuring clear messaging and growth within AI-driven language model solutions.
 His approach combines technical rigor with creative storytelling to cultivate brand trust and accelerate pipeline velocity.